opensearch-project/documentation-website/_search-plugins/knn/api.md

 `search_size` | The training data is pulled from the training index using scroll queries.
 This parameter defines the number of results to return per scroll query.
 Default is `10000`.
 Optional.
 `description` | A user-provided description of the model.
 Optional.
 `method` | The configuration of the approximate k-NN method used for search operations.
 For more information about the available methods, see [k-NN index method definitions]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#method-definitions).
 The method requires training to be valid.
 `space_type` | The space type for which this model is trained, for example, Euclidean or cosine.
-Note - this value can be set in the method as well
+Note: This value can also be set in the `method` parameter.

 #### Usage